macblizzard/kube-notes/README.md

 ```
 kubectl cordon node-2
 ```
-This will mark the node as SchedulingDisabled, and new pods will not be scheduled on this node.
+This will mark the node as SchedulingDisabled, existing pods will keep running on same node, but all new pods will not be scheduled on this node.